 THESE DATA ARE FOR ANALYSIS PURPOSES ONLY.
 NOT FOR REDISTRIBUTION, PUBLISHING, DATABASING, OR PUBLIC POSTING WITHOUT EXPRESS WRITTEN PERMISSION.

-CEO Confidence Increased Slightly
+CEO Confidence Declines Slightly

-Source: CEO Confidence Survey 2nd Quarter 2015
+Source: CEO Confidence Survey 3rd Quarter 2016

 The Conference Board

 The Conference Board is a global, independent business membership and research association working in the public interest.
 Our mission is unique: To provide the world’s leading organizations with the practical knowledge they need to improve their performance and better serve society.
 The Conference Board is a non-advocacy, not-for-profit entity holding 501 (c) (3) tax-exempt status in the United States.